Vanillin

 This section has been translated automatically.

-Vanillin, also called Vanillinum saccharatum, a benzaldehyde with the molecular formula C8H8O3, is the monomethyl ether of protocatecualdehyde
+Vanillin, also known as Vanillinum saccharatum, a benzaldehyde with the molecular formula C8H8O3, is the monomethyl ether of protocatecualdehyde.

-The aromatic vanilla-scented substance is soluble in hot water, very easily soluble in ethanol and ether.
-Vanillin used to be extracted from the fruit of true vanilla (Vanilla planiflora), then semi-synthetically from coniferine and currently synthetically from eugenol or guaiacol (Gallage NJ et al. 2015; Kundu A 2017).
+The aromatic vanilla-scented substance is soluble in hot water and very easily soluble in ethanol and ether.
+Vanillin used to be obtained from the fruit of real vanilla (Vanilla planiflora), then semi-synthetically from coniferin and currently synthetically from eugenol or guaiacol (Gallage NJ et al. 2015; Kundu A 2017).

 Effects